-In 1980, my ‘retired’ parents opened a bookstore in our adopted home town of Grand Rapids, Michigan.
+In 1980, my ‘retired’ parents opened a bookstore in our adopted hometown of Grand Rapids, Michigan.
 Their decision to open the store was a very personal one.
-I know they loved books, they seemed to have read most, if not all of them, but wouldn’t that occasion someone to visit a library or the mall with a chain bookstore?
+I know they loved books, they seemed to have read most, if not all of them, but wouldn’t that occasion someone to visit a library or the mall or a chain bookstore?
 They didn’t need to open a bookstore, they might have continued their teaching careers, they might have stared down the barrels of more microscopes; they might have simply stayed at home and led girl-scout troops and coached baseball teams.
-But they didn’t, they would prefer to live in a city with an independent bookstore, and to be part of a vibrant Main Street.
+But they didn’t, they would prefer to live in a city with an independent bookstore and to be part of a vibrant Main Street.
 Their personal decision was anchored by their sense of civic duty and cultural leadership.
 As an adolescent, I had mixed feelings about this bookselling endeavor.
 Sure, my parents were academic, but book-learning is a long way from cool.
-My parents weren’t cool, at least not in the eyes of a teen obsessed with competitive sports, material consumption, and making new friends.
+My parents weren’t cool, at least not in the eyes of a teen obsessed with competitive sports and making new friends.

 Having one’s parents own a bookstore wasn’t always great fun.
 I was expected to work when I might have preferred to play, and the continuing education aspect was very difficult to appreciate as a kid.
 Reflecting on it now, I can’t think of a route to a better education than coming of age as a bookseller’s kid.
 One of the perks of owning a bookstore was hosting authors who were traveling the country on book tours.
 Given that our bookstore was in Grand Rapids, Michigan, this meant we were not likely to be visited by best selling authors like Pat Conroy or Stephen King.
 Yet, two particular authors you have probably never heard of made quite an impression on me, and are in fact the only two I can specifically recall.
 I still possess the original volumes some forty years later.

 After getting re-booked, I went through security.
 Since I was no longer in a hurry, I did not particularly mind that my TSA-Pre check status was not marked on my boarding pass.
-The line wasn’t too terribly long, and it really wasn’t too inconvenient to slip off my loafers and take my laptop out of my briefcase.
-Holding back any frustration, I wandered out to my gate, and my eyes alit upon one of the ubiquitous terminal retail spas with its rows of massage chairs fronting the concourse.
-I had two hours to kill, and it was 6:52 AM, not really five o’clock anywhere.
-I walked a little further into the store where I met a salesperson checking out the other customer in the store.
-Incidentally, she was paying a $250 tab for “services” – I didn’t ask how much time she was trying to kill, or with whom she might have been angry.
+The line wasn’t too terribly long, and it wasn’t too inconvenient to slip off my loafers and take my laptop out of my briefcase.
+Holding back my frustration, I wandered out to my gate, and my eyes alit upon one of the ubiquitous terminal retail spas with its rows of massage chairs fronting the concourse.
+I had two hours to kill, and it was 6:52am, not really five o’clock anywhere.
+I walked a little further into the store where I met a salesperson at the register with another customer.
 I unplugged, and sat down for a thirty-minute chair massage, just as so many other travelers have done before.
 This gave me some time to think; to think about how long it had been since I had a massage; to think about how easy it is to be upset, and how hard it is to overcome inconvenience or frustration; to think about and remember my parents; to look forward to seeing some of my dearest friends; and how even so, I would miss my family over the weekend.
 Mostly, I tried to think about nothing, and to enjoy the success my masseuse was having at kneading away my stress.
 After the chair massage and paying the tab, I chatted for a bit with the masseuse about his background and his work.
 I believe he was thrilled to have someone show an interest.
 After settling the tab and bidding adieu, I sat in one of the mechanical massage chairs and thought some more, deciding to write this story.

-It was then 8:00 AM, both the hour the concourse bar opens, and definitely five o’clock somewhere.
+And then it was 8:00am, the hour the concourse bar opens and definitely, five o’clock somewhere.
 I ordered a Bloody Mary, emailed my friends to tell them I would join them on the back-nine; opened my computer and began to write.
-I don’t believe Herb Cohen would ever have taken such pleasure in a missed flight; but I still credit him teaching me a laid back attitude when it comes to travel and the bumps along the way.
+I don’t believe Herb Cohen would ever have taken such pleasure in a missed flight; but I still credit him with teaching me a laid-back attitude when it comes to travel and the bumps along the way.
 At the end of the day, Herb Cohen was right, mostly.